docs/onboarding-actions/README.md

-# onboarding-actions
+# node-hello2
-This repository is used in the Docs team onboarding course for Actions.
+Everything is awesome node demo 🎉

+Make a change, for a test.